Linuxfabrik/lfops/roles/graylog_server/README.md

 # Ansible Role linuxfabrik.lfops.graylog_server

 This role installs and configures a [Graylog](https://www.graylog.org) server.
+Optionally, it allows the creation of a cluster setup.

 Currently supported versions:
 * 4.0